 From housewife to painter

 Shanti Devi is a national awardee Madhubani painter hailing from the Dusadh caste of Mithila region.
-In her interview with Folkartpedia, she discusses her journey as a painter.
-Because she was born into a Dalit family, she says, she did not get any education.
+In her interview with Folkartopedia, she discusses her journey as a painter.
+Because she was born into a Dalit family, she says, initially, she didn’t attend school.
 Seeing girls from upper-caste communities go to school, her desire to get an education arose.
 Her mother was a farm labourer.
 She did not have money to educate her daughter.
 Moreover, her mother feared the societal norms that barred Dalits from getting an education.